Skip to content

 Lattes: 7361619387683682 (opens in a new tab)

-I am currently a full-time PhD Researcher at University of Campinas (UNICAMP), where I am part of the INTRIG Research Group (opens in a new tab).
-I hold a Master's degree in Computer Engineering from UNICAMP, and Bachelor's degree in Computer Science from Federal University of São Carlos (UFSCar).
+I am currently a full-time PhD Researcher at UNICAMP, where I am part of the SMARTNESS 2030 Research Center (opens in a new tab).
+I hold a Master's degree in Computer Engineering from UNICAMP, and Bachelor's degree in Computer Science from UFSCar.

 Furthermore, I served as a tutor for three different classes, including Introduction to Programming, Algorithms and Programming, and Organization and Retrieval of Information.
 After graduating, I gained experience as a Software Engineer in the area of data analysis and business intelligence.

-As a Master's student, I advised some undergraduate students, which rendered in an accepted demo paper co-authored with my undergraduate students.
+I also advise other undergraduate students and researcher peers, which renders in co-authored publications.
 I have gained experience in work, tutoring, and research in collaboration with Ericsson-funded projects, including to the research project "5G Services in Programmable Networks with Machine Learning", contributing to the development of a framework to capture 5G traces and YouTube QoE metrics, and also in a live 5G operational dataset collection campaigns in São Paulo and Campinas.